-In October 2017, we issued \$750.0 million aggregate principal amount of 5% senior notes due January 2028 (the "5% Senior Notes due 2028").
-We used the net proceeds of \$744.4 million after costs from this offering to redeem our 5% Senior Notes due 2018, reduce borrowings under our credit facilities, and for general partnership purposes.
+In October 2017, the Partnership issued \$750.0 million aggregate principal amount of 5% senior notes due January 2028 (the "5% Senior Notes due 2028").
+The Partnership used the net proceeds of \$744.4 million after costs from this offering to redeem its 5% Senior Notes due 2018, reduce borrowings under its credit facilities, and for general partnership purposes.

-In October 2017, we redeemed our outstanding 5% Senior Notes due 2018 at par value plus accrued interest through the redemption date.
+In October 2017, the Partnership redeemed its outstanding 5% Senior Notes due 2018 at par value plus accrued interest through the redemption date.
 The redemption resulted in a non-cash Loss from financing activities to write-off \$0.2 million of unamortized debt issuance costs in the fourth quarter of 2017.